ST10293362/PROG7313_POE_BudgetApp/CodeReferences.md

 # Code References

-This document compiles all `@reference` comments extracted from the provided code.
+This document contains a compilation of '@reference` from the project.

 ## BaseDao.kt
 - https://developer.android.com/reference/androidx/room/Dao